umotif-public/terraform-aws-lambda/examples/core/README.md

-# Minimal example
+# Core example

-Configuration in this example should allow you to quickly deploy a Lambda Function with minimal configurations.
+Configuration in this example should allow you to quickly deploy a Lambda Function with VPC.

 The lambda function is inside the folder `image`.
 You will need to build the Dockerfile and push it to an ECR repository to be able to have a successful Terraform deployment.